johnthad/freddev-toast/README.md

 # freddev-toast

 This is a simple web component demo, adapted from a [presentation by Chris Lorenzo](https://github.com/ComcastSamples/wc-toast) at the 2018 RVA JavaScript Conference in Richmond, Virginia.
-This presentation was made at the [Fredericksburg Developers Group (FredDev)](https://www.meetup.com/FredDev/) meetup of [March 12, 2019](https://www.meetup.com/FredDev/events/256946280/).
+This presentation was prepared for the [Fredericksburg Developers Group (FredDev)](https://www.meetup.com/FredDev/) meetup of [March 12, 2019](https://www.meetup.com/FredDev/events/256946280/).

 ## Installing